Fuad-R/KVV_Tracker_Webapp/README.md

 # Transit Tracker Webapp

-A Flask-based web application to track real-time departures of the Transit App (Karlsruher Verkehrsverbund).
+A Flask-based web application to track real-time departures of public transport.

 ## Features